-Management Team (MT):

-Following an ALT meeting, ALT Chair presents athlete input during a MT meeting.
+Management Team (MT): Following an ALT meeting, ALT Chair presents athlete input during a MT meeting.

-ALT Chair: A trained Athlete Representative who holds a position on the MT facilitates ALT meetings and presents athlete input at MT meetings.
+ALT Chair: A trained Athlete Representative who holds a position on the MT, facilitates ALT meetings and presents athlete input at MT meetings.
 Mentor: Mentor to the ALT Chair, provides necessary assistance in preparation for meetings.
-Should be previously acquainted with ALT Chair.
+Must have taken Athlete Representative I Training with the ALT Chair.

 ALT Members: Athletes who are active in a local program and want to provide input to improve their program inside and outside of competition.
-Recording Secretary: An ALT member who records "Meeting Minutes" from each meeting for the ALT Chair to share with the MT and MGR of Athlete Leadership & Young Athletes
+Recording Secretary: An ALT member who records "Meeting Minutes" from each meeting for the ALT Chair to share with the MT and ALPs Coordinator.